-Adult coloring isn’t just for the pages of a coloring book – use fabric markers on this DIY tea towel to make a unique gift personalized with color!
+Use fabric markers on this DIY tea towel to make a unique gift personalized with color!
+This is adult coloring with a twist, and so easy.

 Hey guys!
 It’s Aki again here to share another project.
 Adult coloring books are all the buzz lately – and while coloring on paper is very relaxing, I sometimes am at a loss as to what to do with it after.